xmansimon/Laravel-App/second-peer-review.md

 Also the welcome page is never used, you may delete it.

 ## 5. Code: General
-Address as many of the following points as applicable:

-+ Do you notice any inconsistencies between the code and the course notes on [code style](https://github.com/susanBuck/dwa15-fall2018/blob/master/misc/code-style.md)?
-+ Are there any best practices discussed in course material that you feel were not addressed in the code?
-+ Are there aspects of the code that you feel were not self-evident and would benefit from comments?
-+ Are there any parts of the code that you found interesting/would not have thought to do yourself?
-+ Are there any parts of the code that you don't understand?

 The code created a Person class that put calories calculation function along with all other variables in the app folder, which makes the controller php file compact.
 When I wrote my project, I put all the calculation process in the controller file.
 I can see that the author really understands the structure of Laravel well, and it is an excellent way to keep controller file in size.

 The code is also well commented and follows the class style.